pstambaugh14/Docker-Registry-UI-Basic-HTTPS/README.md

 ## Future Goals:
 1) To now, actually make the registry itself secure via SSL! :)
+2) Create the Docker Registry as a Service using Docker Swarm.
+(And possibly the same for the UI...?)
-2) Use my new registry install to actually build a Docker Image out of what I have just made here... :)
+3) Use my new registry install to actually build a Docker Image out of what I have just made here... :)

 # Original Instructions